 Happy deploying!

 While custom report types are easy to configure, it can be difficult to deploy them with all the correct dependencies and access controls that end users need to start creating reports.
-With Gearset’s metadata comparison engine, you can deploy custom report types with confidence — and only move the precise changes that you need.
+With Gearset’s Salesforce metadata deployment tool, you can deploy custom report types with confidence — and only move the precise changes that you need.
 Try it for yourself with a 30-day free trial!